apache/hadoop-release-support/README.md

 ant mvn-validate-dependencies
 ```

-This saves the output to the file `target/mvndeps.txt`.
+This saves the output to the file `target/mvndeps.txt` and explicitly
+checks for some known "forbidden" artifacts that must not be exported
+as transitive dependencies.

 Review this to make sure there are no unexpected artifacts coming in,